 - Be as physically active as you can.
-Speak with your doctor about how much physical activity you should be doing.
+Talk with your doctor about how much physical activity you should be doing.

-- Reduce stress.
+- Reduce your stress levels.
 Some ways to do this include meditation or deep breathing exercises.
 The MSK Integrative Medicine Service provides patients and caregivers with services such as massages, acupuncture, yoga classes, reflexology, meditation, and nutritional consults.
-For more information, call 646-888-0800 or go to: www.mskcc.org/cancer-care/integrative-medicine.
+For more information, call 646-888-0800 or go to www.mskcc.org/cancer-care/integrative-medicine.

-- Avoid using recreational drugs and alcohol.
-Decrease your alcohol intake to no more than 1 drink per day if you are a woman and 2 drinks per day if you are a man.
+- Avoid using recreational drugs and drinking alcohol.
+Decrease your alcohol intake to no more than 1 drink per day if you’re a woman and 2 drinks per day if you’re a man.